happ-agency/nx-starter/README.md

 5. Setup [Git](https://git-scm.com/):

-	1. To add origin: `git remote add origin https://github.com/happ-agency/nx-starter.git`
+	1. To add origin run: `git remote add origin https://github.com/happ-agency/nx-starter.git`
-	2. To set main branch: `git branch -M main`
+	2. To set main branch run: `git branch -M main`
-	3. To push on git: `git push -u origin main`
+	3. To push on git run: `git push -u origin main`

 6. Setup [GitFlow](https://danielkummer.github.io/git-flow-cheatsheet/index.ru_RU.html):

-	1. For production: `git branch -M main`
+	1. For production run: `git branch -M main`
-	2. For develop `git checkout -b develop` (from `main`)
+	2. For develop run: `git checkout -b develop` (from `main`)
-	3. For features `git checkout -b feature/xxx` (from develop)
+	3. For feature run: `git checkout -b feature/xxx` (from develop)
-	4. For fixes `git checkout -b fix/xxx` (from develop)
+	4. For fix run: `git checkout -b fix/xxx` (from develop)
-	5. For releases `git checkout -b release/xxx` (from develop)
+	5. For release rus: `git checkout -b release/xxx` (from develop)
-	6. For hotfixes `git checkout -b hotfix/xxx` (from main)
+	6. For hotfix run: `git checkout -b hotfix/xxx` (from main)

 	> 1. We work in the `develop` branch.
 	> 2. When we start work with the `feature` or `fix`, we create `feature/xxx` or `fix/xxx` from the `develop`.